 The group of six people left from Velika Kladuša (BiH) on June 22nd and walked in the interior of Croatia for two days.
 In the early morning hours of June 25th, at around 1:00 am, they left the cover of the forest in order to cross a road which ran through this largely uninhabited, forested region.
 Although they were just trying to cross the road to get to the other side, the group found that it was full of thorny plants.
-This being the case, they decided to continue down the road for a while, and eventually came across a small bridge which was positioned over a river.
+This being the case, they decided to continue down the road for a while, and eventually came across a small bridge which was positioned over a river (approximate location marked on the map below).
 The group was approximately 10 meters away from the bridge at which point several police officers arrived in a civilian car.
 The first car carried “normal” officers, wearing blue uniforms.

 These officers called for backup and shortly after another car arrived to the scene.
 There were six officers between these two cars in total.
 The second car carried two officers in black uniforms which the respondent described as “combat” uniforms.
 There were no other cars passing the group during their apprehension near the bridge on the roadside.
 It was on a street in the middle of the forest.
 An Arabic translator present during the testimony collection relayed his recollection of the event: